enasequence/read_docs/submit/general-guide/submissions-portal.rst

 ---------------------------

 For analyses and runs there are reports available on archival of their associated submitted files.
-Access these in `WSP <https://www.ebi.ac.uk/ena/submit/webin/>`_.
+Access these in `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_.
 These are the only two object types which have data files associated with them rather than just metadata.
-These can be accessed from the WSP dashboard, look for the buttons named:
+These can be accessed from the Webin Portal dashboard, look for the buttons named:

 - Run Files Report
 - Analysis Files Report